siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 The state input stream query runtime is generated for pattern and sequence queries.
-This consumes events from one or more stream junctions via [ProcessStreamReceiver](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/input/ProcessStreamReceiver.java)s and checks whether the events matches each pattern or sequence condition by processing the set of basic processors associated with each `ProcessStreamReceiver`.
+This consumes events from one or more stream junctions via [ProcessStreamReceiver](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/input/ProcessStreamReceiver.java)s and checks whether the events match each pattern or sequence condition by processing the set of basic processors associated with each `ProcessStreamReceiver`.
 The `PreStateProcessor`s usually contains lists of state events that are already matched by previous conditions, and if its the first condition then it will have an empty state event in its list.
 When `ProcessStreamReceiver` consumes an event, it passes the event to the `PreStateProcessor` which updates the list of state events it has with the incoming event and executes the condition by passing the events to the basic processors.
-The state events that matches the conditions reaches the `PostStateProcessor` which will then stores the events to the state event list of the following `PreStateProcessor`.
+The state events that match the conditions reach the `PostStateProcessor` which will then stores the events to the state event list of the following `PreStateProcessor`.
 If it is the final condition's `PostStateProcessor`, then it will pass the state event to the `QuerySelector` to generate and emit the output.

 ## Siddhi Partition Execution